 With a solid foundation of broad-based knowledge in the liberal arts, along with a focus in music courses, our music major will give you the ability and flexibility to pursue all of your interests and prepare for your career.

 The Bachelor of Arts (B.A.) with a major in music provides a liberal arts education with an emphasis on music courses.
 Many students combine this degree with a second major, allowing for a variety of career opportunities.
-There are two concentrations in the program: music studies and jazz studies.
+There are three concentrations in the program: music studies , jazz studies and ethnomusicology.

 If you pursue the B.A. with a major in music, you will also complete a language requirement.
 You may satisfy the requirement by taking a proficiency examination, completing an intermediate-level language course or participating in an approved education abroad experience.

 The Department of Music is a fully accredited member of the National Association of Schools of Music.
 The music therapy program is approved by the American Music Therapy Association, and the music education degree is licensed by the state of Ohio.

 Ethmusicology Concentration (MUS)